adam-gruer/noComment/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of runcomments is to …
+The goal of runcomments is to let you select commented lines in your source editor and run them in the console.

 ## Installation